caitlincjohnson/caitlincjohnson/README.md

 Hello all 👋

 My name is Caitlin, but sometimes I go by CJ if that's easier for you to remember.
-Thank you for taking the time to read my profile and shown below is a little bit more about me.
+Shown below is a little bit more about me and thank you for taking the time to read my profile and .

 ## Professional Experience
 ![image](https://user-images.githubusercontent.com/35669839/205793281-9c3f7ae3-e9ed-44e8-8e72-0a1b1b48e4fe.png)